-It was determined that suitable arrangements are in place to enable the registered person to assure themselves of the quality of the services provided.
+Addressing the area for improvement will strengthen the arrangements are in place to enable the responsible individual to assure themselves of the quality of the services provided.

 5.2.12 Does the service have suitable arrangements in place to record equality data?